amy21206/hparsons_learning_gain/_sources/SQLthinkaloud/tool_tutorial.rst

 There will also be extra blocks that are not needed in a correct solution that you can leave on the top row.

-Click the "Check" button to check your solution.
+Click the "Check Me" button to check your solution.
 **It will highlight incorrect blocks if your answer is incorrect.**

 See the video below for an example.

-**TODO: replace this video**

-.. youtube:: YehVhjxLae0
+.. youtube:: MkzGsTVyQr4
     :divid: mparsons_sql_ta_intro_pb_video
     :optional:
     :width: 650